 Description

-Garden walls.
-C17 to C19.
-Red brick and yellow stock brick and flint.
-The south wall to south garden is of red brick with much English bond, in C19 to C20 mortars in its south face.
-The east wall of the south garden is also of early red brick with some English bond and some C19 ash mortar.
-There is a high red brick wall on SW side of S garden, returning north beyond a gateway.
-The north wall of this garden is of old red brick in English bond at the west end and then of English bond in a later stock brick; the north face of this wall is of red brick in English bond.
-The west walls of the bothy garden are partly of red brick with a small section of old bricks in a mixture of bonds and partly of flint and brick.
+The garden walls at Lullingstone Castle, located immediately north of the Church of St Botolph, date from the 17th to the 19th century.
+They are constructed from red brick, yellow stock brick, and flint.
+The south wall of the south garden is primarily made of red brick with a significant amount of English bond, using 19th to 20th century mortars on its south face.
+The east wall of the south garden features early red brick with some English bond and some 19th century ash mortar.
+A high red brick wall is present on the southwest side of the south garden, extending north beyond a gateway.
+The north wall of this garden consists of old red brick in English bond at the west end, transitioning to English bond in later stock brick; the north face of this wall is also made of red brick in English bond.
+The west walls of the bothy garden are partly constructed of red brick, including a small section of old bricks in a mixture of bonds, and partly of flint and brick.
 The long north wall is faced with flint and red brick on its north face and with brick in English bond on its south face.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.